 In the near-term, it’s likely that the pace of amend-and-extend deals will quicken as borrowers try to stay ahead of a swelling wave of debt maturities set in motion by the 2004–2007 lending craze.
 According to S&P, there’s nearly $400 billion in loans backing leveraged buyouts scheduled to come due in the next five years, about $300 billion of which matures in 2013 and 2014 alone.

 “When the tenure on these loans comes due, it’s like the sponsor is looking down the barrel of a gun,” said Christopher Williams, a senior managing director at mid-market lender Madison Capital Funding.
 “They need to act, but their choices today are limited.”

 Indeed, traditional senior-for-senior refinancings are difficult to come by as much of the lending universe is either still sitting on the sidelines or else being highly discriminating with respect to the few deals they do choose to pursue.
-Changing out a maturing senior debt for a new round of high yield or mezzanine debt is an option, though it can be significantly more expensive, given the higher spreads on sub-debt.
+Changing out a maturing slug of senior debt for a new round of high yield or mezzanine debt is an option, but it can be significantly more expensive, given the higher spreads on sub-debt.

 Meanwhile, at today’s depressed multiples, few sponsors are willing to sell their companies in order to pay down the debt

 “If the market stays as slow and illiquid as it is right now, I think over the next 18 months you’re going to see a ton of activity around loan extensions,” Williams said.

 The upshot for the issuers, however, is that, in exchange for the extension on their debt maturity, lenders typically insist on raising pricing on the debt to market terms—which today adds up to a significant premium compared to the 2004–2007 timeframe when most of these loans originated—and charge an amendment fee to boot.